jianzongwu/Awesome-Open-Vocabulary/README.md

   </p>
 <br />

-This repo is used for recording, tracking, and benchmarking several recent open vocabulary methods as a supplement for our [survey]().
+This repo is used for recording, tracking, and benchmarking several recent open vocabulary methods to supplement our [survey](https://arxiv.org/abs/2306.15880).
 If you find any work missing or have any suggestions (papers, implementations, and other resources), feel free to [pull requests](https://github.com/jianzongwu/Awesome-Open-Vocabulary/pulls).
-We will add the missing papers to this repo ASAP.
+We will add the missing papers to this repo as soon as possible.

+### 🔥New

+[-] We update GitHub to record the available paper by the end of 2023/7/20.

 ### 🔥Highlight!!